-Press Means Recall, Flash or switchhook End of Dialing.
-Used to signal the end of the dialing sequence or to separate one group of dialed digits from another, such as an account code from a telephone number. single-line telephones with positive or timed disconnect (such as the 00YMGL) the Recall or Flash button, instead of the switchhook, must be d.
+Press Means · Pause.
+Inserts a 1.5-second pause in the dialing sequence.
+Multiple consecutive pauses are allowed.
+End of Dialing.
+Used to signal the end of the dialing sequence or to separate one group of dialed digits from another, such as an account code from a telephone number. single-line telephones with positive or timed disconnect (such as the 0YMGL) the Recall or Flash button, instead of the switchhook, must be d.